 If you have hydrangea growing near a stream, then you may have the

-This species has not been recorded in Yates, but it has been seen
+This species has been recorded in Suffolk and in surrounding areas.

 or Gallium Sphinx